grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 2. The `Multiplication_ShouldResultInAMultiplicationOfTwoPassedNumbers()` method is a **Test Method**.
 3. The `AssertTwoIntegersAreEqual()` method is an **Assertion** - a condition that, when not met, ends a test with failure.

 To our joy, those three elements are present as well when we use a test framework.
+Moreover, they are far more advanced than what we have.
 To illustrate this, here is (finally!) the same test we wrote above, now using the [xUnit.Net](http://xunit.github.io/) test framework:

 ```csharp
 [Fact] public void